Shapour Bakhtiar: Political career

 In the mid-1950s he was involved in underground activity against the Shah's regime, calling for the 1954 Majlis elections to be free and fair and attempting to revive the nationalist movement.
 In 1960, the Second National Front was formed.
 Bakhtiar played a crucial role in the new organization's activities as the head of the student activist body of the Front.
 He and his colleagues differed from most other government opponents in that they were very moderate, restricting their activity to peaceful protest and calling only for the restoration of democratic rights within the framework of a constitutional monarchy.
 The Shah refused to co-operate and outlawed the Front, imprisoning the most prominent liberals.
-From 1964 to 1977, the imperial regime refused to permit any form of opposition activity, even from moderate liberals like Bakhtiar.
+From 1964 to 1977, the imperial government restricted organized opposition activity, including activities by moderate liberals such as Bakhtiar.
 In the following years Bakhtiar was imprisoned repeatedly, for a total of six years, for his opposition to the Shah.
 He was also one of the most prominent members of the central council of the illegal Fourth National Front in late 1977, when the group was reconstituted as the Union of National Front Forces with Bakhtiar as head of the Iran Party (the largest group in the Front).

 At the end of 1978, as the Shah's power was crumbling, Bakhtiar was chosen to help in the creation of a civilian government to replace the existing military one.
 He was appointed to the position of Prime Minister by the Shah, as a concession to his opponents, especially the followers of Ayatollah Ruhollah Khomeini.
 Although that caused him to be expelled from the National Front, he accepted the appointment, as he feared a revolution in which communists and mullahs would take over the country, which he thought would ruin Iran.

 In his 36 days as premier of Iran, Bakhtiar ordered all political prisoners to be freed, lifted censorship of newspapers (whose staff had until then been on strike), relaxed martial law, ordered the dissolution of SAVAK (the regime's secret police) and requested for the opposition to give him three months to hold elections for a constituent assembly that would decide the fate of the monarchy and determine the future form of government for Iran.
 Despite his conciliatory gestures, Khomeini refused to collaborate with Bakhtiar, denouncing the premier as a traitor for siding with the Shah, labeling his government "illegitimate" and "illegal" and calling for the overthrow of the monarchy.
 Bakhtiar has been accused of making mistakes during his premiership, such as allowing Khomeini to re-enter Iran.
 In the end, he failed to rally even his own former colleagues in the National Front.

 His government was overwhelmingly rejected by the masses except for a very small number of pro-Shah loyalists and a handful of moderate pro-democratic elements.
 The opposition was not willing to compromise.
 The Shah was forced to leave the country in January 1979; Bakhtiar left Iran again for France in April of the same year.